We've put together a team of professionals who have experience in cohousing development.

 MFA is a collaborative design studio focusing on research, planning, and architecture.
-Strong design values guide every aspect of our practice, provoking us to create work that endures, inspires, and expresses the collective aspirations of the project team .Deeply rooted in the Northwest, we create places that connect us to one another and our surroundings.
+Strong design values guide every aspect of their practice, provoking them to create work that endures, inspires, and expresses the collective aspirations of the project team .Deeply rooted in the Northwest, they create places that connect them to one another and their surroundings.
 With projects ranging from custom residences to district planning, MFA has the expertise to resolve complex problems for diverse clients.

 Architect - MFA

 With roles across project types, scales, and environments, Seth has insight to clients’ needs and goals.
 He has an intuitive grasp of the impact of cost, functionality, public perception, and technical complexity.